-If your iPhone is locked and you do not know the passcode, you can find below the steps to Reset iPhone without Passcode and gain access to your device.
+If your iPhone is locked and you do not know the passcode, you can find below the steps to Reset iPhone without Password and gain access to your device.

 Reset iPhone Without Passcode

-iPhone provides the option to use a Lock Screen Passcode, which prevents anyone else from gaining access to your device, without knowing its Lock Screen Passcode.
+iPhone provides the option to use a Lock Screen Password, which prevents anyone else from gaining access to your device, without knowing its Lock Screen Passcode.

-If you happen to forget the Passcode, iPhone allows only a few incorrect Passcode attempts, after which it gets locked for a temporary period of time.
+If you happen to forget the Login Password, iPhone allows only a few incorrect Passcode attempts, after which it gets locked for a temporary period of time.

 If more incorrect login attempts are made, iPhone gets permanently locked and displays a blunt message reading “Your iPhone is disabled”.

 After this point, the only way to gain access to your device is to remove its Lock Screen Password by performimg a Factory Reset on your device.

 With this understanding, let us go ahead and take a look at two different methods to Reset iPhone without Passcode.

 If you had previously enabled Find iPhone feature on your iPhone, you can follow the steps below to Factory Reset iPhone using Apple’s Find My iPhone service.